Ibilex (Cefalexin Monohydrate)

 Drug Interactions

 Some medicines may interfere with Ibilex and affect how it works.
-Tell your doctor about all medicines you are taking.
+Tell your doctor or pharmacist if you are taking any other medicines, including vitamins or supplements.

 Birth Control: Talk to your doctor about the need for additional contraception while taking Ibilex.
-Some antibiotics may decrease the effectiveness of some birth control pills.
+Some antibiotics may decrease the effectiveness of some birth control pills, although this has not been shown with Ibilex.

 Alcohol & Driving